iGio90/Dwarf/README.md

 * digging through memory, disassembly and jvm fields/functions
 * backtrace both native and java
 * takes your whole frida agent in script editor, convert hooks to breakpoints etc
-* more...
+* plugins to enhance features and ui
-* all of this can be done through scripting to build custom debugging logic
+* everything can be done through scripting to build custom debugging logic

 ### Pre requisites
 A frida server running anywhere.